 As a result, smaller or medium-sized companies should pick a wholesaler that delivers personalized attention, has an excellent reputation in the industry based on testimonials and references you request, and provides you a clear volume discount pricing scheme so you can plan for the future by obtaining greater discounts as your business grows.

-Use trade directories like TSNN or 10times, online business associations, and wholesale directors such as NREL, Alibaba and Wholesale Central.
+Use trade directories like TSNN or 10times, online business associations, and wholesale directories to find suppliers for product sourcing from Alibaba, NREL and Wholesale Central.
 You can also ask your local Chamber of Commerce or Small Business Development Center for advice on wholesale providers.

 To determine whether a wholesale provider is right for you, it pays to look at the following factors:

 Ultimately, it's important to think about how a wholesale will impact your day-to-day relationship with customers.
 At the same time, you need to select one that makes financial sense while also having the confidence that you have a business partner you can rely on.